-- BBS (Bangladesh Bureau of Statistics): Statistical Year Book of Bangladesh, 23rd edition, Bangladesh Bureau of Statistics, Planning Division, Ministry of Planning Government of Peoples Republic of Bangladesh, Dhaka 2011.
+- BBS (Bangladesh Bureau of Statistics): Statistical Year Book of Bangladesh, 23rd edition, Bangladesh Bureau of Statistics, Planning Division, Ministry of Planning Govt. of Peoples Republic of Bangladesh, Dhaka 2011.

-- Choudhury AR and Rahmatullah M: Ethnobotanical study of wound healing plants among the folk medicinal practioners several district in Bangladesh.
-American-Eurasian Journal of Sustainable Agriculture 2012; 6(4): 371-377.
+- Choudhury AR and Rahmatullah M: Ethnobotanical study of wound healing plants among the folk medicinal practitioners several districts in Bangladesh.
+American-Eurasian J of Sustainable Agriculture 2012; 6(4): 371-377.

 - Faruque MO and Uddin SB: Ethnomedicinal study of the Marma community of Bandarban district of Bangladesh.
-Academia Journal of Medicinal Plants 2014; 2(2): 014-025.
+Academia J of Medicinal Plants 2014; 2(2): 014-025.

 - Ghani A: Medicinal Plants of Bangladesh: Chemical Constituents and Uses.
 Asiatic Society of Bangladesh, Dhaka 2003; 1-33.